Da Zhidu Lun

-The Da Zhidu Lun (abbreviated DZDL) or Treatise on the Great Wisdom (with reference to Prajñāpāramitā) is a massive Mahāyāna Buddhist treatise and commentary on the Pañcaviṃśatisāhasrikā Prajñāpāramitā Sūtra (The Sūtra of Transcendental Wisdom in Twenty-five Thousand Lines).
+The Da Zhidu Lun (abbreviated DZDL; T.1509) or Treatise on the Great Wisdom (with reference to Prajñāpāramitā) is a large Mahāyāna Buddhist treatise and commentary on the Pañcaviṃśatisāhasrikā Prajñāpāramitā Sūtra (The Sūtra of Transcendental Wisdom in Twenty-five Thousand Lines).
 The original Sanskrit title has been reconstructed as both Mahāprajñāpāramitopadeśa and Mahāprajñāpāramitāśāstra.

-It is an encyclopedic compendium or summa of Mahayana Buddhist doctrine.
+The Da Zhidu Lun is an encyclopedic compendium or summa of Mahayana Buddhist doctrine, which, according to Richard McBride II is "perhaps the single most important document for understanding Buddhism in medieval China...there is nothing in Indian Mahayana literature that remotely approaches the authority this work enjoyed in medieval Chinese Buddhism."

 The Da Zhidu Lun was translated into Chinese by the Kuchean monk Kumārajīva and his Chinese team from 402 to 406 CE.
 The colophon to this work claims it is written by the Buddhist philosopher Nāgārjuna (c.
 2nd century), but various scholars such as Étienne Lamotte have questioned this attribution.
 According to Hans-Rudolf Kantor, this work was "fundamental for the development of the Chinese Sanlun, Tiantai, Huayan, and Chan schools."

 History

 The DZDL survives only in the Chinese translation of 100 scrolls made by the Kuchean monk Kumārajīva (344–413 CE) from 402 to 406 CE.
 According to the primary sources, the Indic text consisted of 100,000 gāthās (lines), or 3,200,000 Sanskrit syllables, which was condensed by Kumārajīva by two-thirds to obtain the 100 scrolls of the Chinese translation.
 Kumārajīva translated the first 34 scrolls in full, and abridged the rest of the material.
 It was translated by Kumārajīva, working together with his student Sengrui, who "stopped writing, argued for the right translation," and "checked his translation against the original for the entire day" as well as with the Qin emperor Yao Xing (366–416 CE).